sleepyOwl14/proximax-bc-docs/docs/getting-started/setting-up-workstation.md

 ## What is XPX and how to get it?

-The underlying cryptocurrency of the ProximaX network is called **XPX**.
-Every action on the ProximaX blockchain costs XPX, in order to provide an incentive for those who validate and secure the network.
+The underlying cryptocurrency of the Sirius-Chain network is called **XPX**.
+Every action on the Sirius-Chain costs XPX, in order to provide an incentive for those who validate and secure the network.

 Let’s use an account which already has XPX.
 We will need it to register the namespace and mosaic.

-1. Open a terminal, and go to the directory where you have download Sirius Chain Bootstrap Service.
+1. Open a terminal, and go to the directory where you have download Sirius-Chain Bootstrap Service.

 ```
 $> cd  build/generated-addresses/